This JEP documents a protocol for authentication with Jabber servers and services using the jabber:iq:auth namespace.

 The 'jabber:iq:auth' namespace must make it possible for a Jabber client to authenticate with a server.
 In particular, the client must provide a username and appropriate credentials for the specific authentication method used.
 The methods defined herein are:

-Note that this JEP does not include the so-called "zero-knowledge" method; this method did not provide stronger security than digest authentication and thus is unnecessary.
-As noted, those desiring stronger security SHOULD use SASL authentication as defined in XMPP Core.
+Note: This JEP does not include the so-called "zero-knowledge" method; that method did not provide stronger security than digest authentication and thus is unnecessary.

 In order to determine which fields are required for authentication with a server, a client SHOULD first send an IQ get to the server.
 A client SHOULD NOT attempt to guess at the required fields, since the nature of the required data is subject to service provisioning.